screeps/docs/api/source/Game.md

 A global object representing the in-game market.
+See the [documentation](#Game-market) below.